-\neg ($R(a, b) \land R(b, a)$); [antisymmetry] $R(a, b) \land R(b, c) \rightarrow R(a, c)$. [transitivity]
+for all a, b, c, $R(a, b) \rightarrow D(a) \land D(b)$ ; [irreflexivity] $\neg (R(a, b) \land R(b, a))$ ; [antisymmetry] $R(a, b) \land R(b, c) \rightarrow R(a, c)$ . [transitivity]

-R(a, b) may again be written $a < b \pmod{R}$.
+R(a, b) may again be written $a < b \pmod{R}$ .
 (Krivine, 1971: 7)

-The condition in (91) should be completed with the additional requirement that the ordering of a graph be total and strict (which in turn implies that for any nodes a, b or any sub-graphs G, G', the order is irreflexive, antisymmetric, and transitive).
+The condition in (92) should be completed with the additional requirement that the ordering of a graph be total and strict (which in turn implies that for any nodes a, b or any sub-graphs G, G', the order is irreflexive, antisymmetric, and transitive).
 The idea we put forth here is that when nodes are disconnected from a sub-graph (and are thus not ordered with respect to any other node in the relevant sub-graph) they cannot be assigned a compositional interpretation.
 In Ojeda's view, which is possibly the other side of the coin, a node that is not ordered with respect to any other node does not precede or follow any other node, thus it cannot be 'located' in a string.
 We are concerned with trails rather than strings, but it is rather clear how these conditions are at least compatible.

-The conundrum we are facing with the paradigm in (89) seems to resist traditional accounts.
+The conundrum we are facing with the paradigm in (90) seems to resist traditional accounts.
 In sum, the problem is that delaying the application of Binding Theory derivationally (say, to LF, after the 'overt' syntactic computation and covert operations) does not solve the essential, underlying problem: how come sometimes parentheticals are visible, and sometimes they aren't?
 However, if we combine the observations made within the context of BT with the non-monotonic perspectives on computation advanced here and in past works, we can enhance the descriptive and explanatory power of the grammar.
-In (89 b), the parenthetical [for John's sake] can form a chain with the other two occurrences of the same type (namely, [he] and [his]) because it contains a multidominated node, such that the following relations hold (we use {} and not () for this ρ -set because it is not an ordered set):
+In (90 b), the parenthetical [for John's sake] can form a chain with the other two occurrences of the same type (namely, [he] and [his]) because it contains a multidominated node, such that the following relations hold (we use {} and not () for this $\rho$ -set because it is not an ordered set):

-92) $\rho = \{(to, John'), (John', should), (for, John'), (John', mother)\}$
+93) $\rho = \{(to, John'), (John', should), (for, John'), (John', mother)\}$ parenthetical as [John] does trigger a Principle C violation.
+Equally, we can see parentheticals (more specifically, non-restrictive relative clauses) triggering crossover effects:

-Because it is not a self-contained unit, the sub-graph corresponding to the structural description of for John's sake is visible for binding purposes (independently of when, in derivational time, BT principles are supposed to apply), and thus the materialization of the occurrence of John' in the parenthetical as [John] does trigger a Principle C violation.
-Equally, we can see parentheticals (more specifically, non-restrictive relative clauses) triggering crossover effects23:
+Because it is not a self-contained unit, the sub-graph corresponding to the structural description of for John's sake is visible for binding purposes (independently of when, in derivational time, BT principles are supposed to apply), and thus the materialization of the occurrence of John' in the b. \Whoi, now that President Trumpi has been offered Mexico's help in the wake of Hurricane Harvey, $t_i$ may be accepting help from a country full 'bad hombres'?

-93) a.
+94) a.
 Now that President Trumpi has been offered Mexico's help in the wake of Hurricane Harvey, hei may be accepting assistance from a country full of 'bad hombres'.